George Carter-Campbell: Military career

 Carter-Campbell entered the Royal Military College, Sandhurst, and was commissioned as a subaltern, with the rank of second lieutenant, into the Cameronians (Scottish Rifles) on 23 October 1889.

 In the next decade he was promoted to lieutenant on 29 April 1892, and to captain on 2 November 1897.
 He served in the Second Boer War (1899–1902) as adjutant of the 2nd Battalion, which took part in the Ladysmith Relief Force, where he was present at the battles of Colenso (December 1899), Spion Kop (January 1900), Vaal Krantz and the Tugela Heights (February 1900).
 They served in Natal from March to June 1900, then in Transvaal east of Pretoria from July to November 1900.
 For his services he was promoted brevet major on 29 November 1900, and twice mentioned in despatches.
 Following the end of hostilities in South Africa, he returned to the United Kingdom in August 1902.

 On the outbreak of the First World War, Carter-Campbell proceeded to France with the 8th Division as second-in-command of the 2nd Battalion, Cameronians (Scottish Rifles) and was wounded during the Battle of Neuve Chapelle on 10 March 1915, being awarded the Distinguished Service Order (DSO) and also the Order of St. Stanislaus.
 The citation for his DSO, which appeared in The London Gazette in April 1915, reads as follows:

 For conspicuous gallantry and ability at Neuve Chapelle from 10th to 12th March, 1915.

 He took over command of the Battalion on 10th March, and, although wounded, maintained with great determination the positions which had been gained.

 He had only one surviving Officer to assist him.

 Carter-Campbell subsequently commanded the battalion until 23 September 1915, when he was promoted brigadier general to command the 94th Infantry Brigade.
-While holding the latter command, he was gazetted brevet lieutenant colonel and finally brevet colonel.
+While holding the latter command, he was gazetted brevet lieutenant colonel in June 1916 and finally brevet colonel a year later "for distinguished service in the Field".

 Promoted to temporary major general, Carter-Campbell assumed command of the 51st (Highland) Division on 17 March 1918, taking over from Major General George Harper, and was its GOC until he was transferred to the Rhine to take command of a brigade there, shortly before the division preceded home for demobilization.
 While in command of the 51st Division, Carter-Campbell was appointed a Companion of the Order of the Bath (CB). and Commander of the French Legion of Honour.